Computational complexity, Newton polytopes, and Schubert polynomials: Main results: Schubert polynomials

-(5) \emph{Key polynomials} are a specialization of the non-symmetric Macdonald polynomials.
-These were conjectured in \cite{MTY} to be SNP; this is proved in \cite{Fink}.
-Nonvanishing is also in ${\sf P}$, provable using results of Section~\ref{sec:SchubChar} in a manner analogous to Section~\ref{sec:inPsec}.
+\emph{Key polynomials} $\kappa_\beta$ are a specialization of the non-symmetric Macdonald polynomials.
+Similarly to the above case, for skyline diagrams $D:=D_\beta$, \cite{MTY} conjectured that ${\mathcal S}_{D_\beta}$ is the Newton polytope of $\kappa_\beta$ and moreover that $\kappa_\beta$ are SNP; this is proved in \cite{Fink}.
+Nonvanishing is also in ${\sf P}$, provable using results of Section~\ref{subsctn:polytopes} in a manner analogous to that used for the Schubert polynomials.

-(6) An inhomgeneous deformation of the Schubert polynomials are the \emph{Grothendieck polynomials}.
-It was conjectured in \cite{MTY} that these are SNP.
-A.~Fink-K.~M\'esz\'aros-A.~St.~Dizier conjectured in \cite{Mesz} that the Newton polytope is a generalized permutahedron.
-In \cite{Escobar.Yong}, it was shown that the A.~Fink-K.~M\'esz\'aros-A.~St.~Dizier conjecture is true for all symmetric Grothendieck polynomials $G_{\lambda}$.
-Using this, the second author has found an extension of the results in Example~\ref{exa:inP}; this gives a polynomial time algorithm to decide if a $K$-theoretic Kostka coefficient is nonzero.
-Finally, what is an analogue of Theorem~\ref{thm:Advetableau}?